Our York Street gardens will close at 3 p.m. on June 22, 25 and 27 for concerts. More early closings.

 - Denver Water — Recent support from Denver Water as well as the Rocky Mountain Chapter of the North American Rock Garden Society has helped fund sub metering in the Rock Alpine Garden to better monitor water usage there.
 After a season of monitoring, we now know that the typical water usage in that garden is approximately six gallons per square foot during the growing season.
 By comparison, a typical square foot of turfgrass needs 18 gallons per square foot per season to sustain it.

-- Watershed Conference — In partnership with several Colorado organizations, the Gardens hosted the third annual Watershed Conference on June 29, 2017, convening nearly 250 water professionals to discuss conservation, green infrastructure, sustainable agriculture and corporate social responsibility.
+- Watershed Summit — In partnership with several Colorado organizations,the Gardens will host the fourth annual Watershed Summit on June 28, 2018, convening nearly 250 water professionals to discuss conservation, green infrastructure, sustainable agriculture and corporate social responsibility.

 - Alliance for Water Efficiency — In 2011, we became the first public garden member of this national organization promoting the efficient and sustainable use of water.